cschmittbiel/ELLIFANT/README.md

 - -sdn | --saveDataName : This is the name of the file where the results of your computations will be saved, it defaults to `results`.

-- -st | --stops : This is the stops vector you want to use for the ellipsoid adjusting, it defaults to `0,15,60,180` as it is the value proposed by the paper by Ana Ogando-Martinez *et al.*, but you can specify a different stops vector if you want to.
+- -pa | --partition : This describes how you want to partition your data, it defaults to `0,15,60,180` just like in the paper, but you can specify a different partition if you want to, for example, `-pa 0,10,90,180` is known to be the optimal partition for r-tables on dry road surfaces.

 - -g | --genetic : This is a vector of three values that controls the genetic algorithm, the first value is the number of ellipses you want to fit to the r-table, the second value is the number of generations one individual has to win in a row to be considered the best (the genetic algorithm always terminate at 10,000 generations), and the third value is the number of individuals you want to have in your population, it defaults to `3,5,30` as to not use up too many ressources, but to get satisfying results, you should use at least `n,20,100` for any n.